-Should You Be Designing for a Product or a Service?
+Should You Be Focusing on Product Design or Service Design?

 Failure is more than a right of passage when working in technology — it’s a guarantee.
 The failure designers and developers are comfortable with, however, usually falls into the cozy iteration cycle where it’s “OK” to fail.
 Users hate your proposed process flow?
 (No big deal, it was just a wireframe!)
 But the stakes are a little different when products ship, code is live, and things don’t go as expected.